Kerri Evelyn Harris: Political career

 In February 2018, Harris announced that she would be challenging three-term incumbent US Senator Tom Carper in the Democratic primary election.
 She ran on a platform supporting Medicare for All, universal pre-K, a $15 an hour minimum wage, and criminal justice reform, among other progressive proposals.
-Harris identifies as a progressive, but when asked if she was a democratic socialist, Harris said she "doesn’t necessarily consider herself one."
+Harris identifies as a progressive, but has said she "doesn't necessarily consider herself" a democratic socialist.
 She received endorsements from progressive groups and individuals, including Justice Democrats, Our Revolution, state representative Sean Lynn, and future congresswomen Alexandria Ocasio-Cortez, Ilhan Omar, and Ayanna Pressley.
 Ocasio-Cortez held multiple rallies with Harris in Delaware after Harris assisted her with her own successful primary campaign against incumbent congressman Joe Crowley.
 Harris lost to incumbent Senator Tom Carper in the September 2018 primary, receiving 35% of the vote.
 Despite her loss, Harris received the highest vote share of a Democratic primary candidate challenging a statewide incumbent in Delaware in 20 years.

 Harris announced in January 2022 that she would be launching a campaign for the Delaware House of Representatives in the 32nd district.
 Harris defeated three other candidates in the Democratic primary, receiving 65% of the vote.
-She defeated Republican Cheryl Precourt in the general election on November 8, 2022 by a 16-point margin.
+She defeated Republican Cheryl Precourt in the general election on November 8, 2022, by a 16-point margin.

+Following Carper's retirement announcement in 2023, it was reported that Harris was looking at a 2024 run for U.S. House, since the seat will be vacant due to incumbent Representative Lisa Blunt Rochester's campaign for Carper's U.S. Senate seat.
+Harris ultimately decided against running.

+In June 2023, Harris was elected majority whip for the Democrats in the Delaware House of Representatives.

 Personal life

 Harris lives in Dover, Delaware.
 She joined the United States Air Force in 2001 following the September 11 terrorist attacks and retired from active duty in 2008.
-Harris identifies as a lesbian.
+Harris is a lesbian and an African American.
 She has two children.